 Chances are you’ve dreamed of visiting far-off places like the Eiffel Tower or Mount Olympus.
 But the truth is, there are so many amazing things to do right here in America.
 Before you pay thousands of dollars to travel the world, consider looking in your own backyard — you’ll find plenty of things you really should do at least once in your lifetime.
-To make the most of your vacation time, be sure to take advantage of what the U.S. has to offer, and scratch these amazing places off your bucket list.
+To make the most of your vacation time and be sure to take advantage of what the U.S. has to offer.

 Cross the Longest Suspension Bridge in the Western Hemisphere